 MALDI analyses are currently conducted on a Bruker Autoflex.
 This instrument is extremely functional for applications ranging from peptide identification to large polymer analysis.
 The Autoflex has MS/MS capabilities and can be used in an automated mode to collect MS and MS/MS data.
 In addition, the Autoflex can perform MALDI imaging: cross sections of tissue, environmental, and fabricated samples can be analyzed to obtain 4D datasets to quantify individual compounds spatially distributed through the sample.
 MALDI-TOF instruments provide an extremely low entry barrier for new users and are ideally suited for high-throughput screening.

 An Agilent 7890A/5975C XL GC-MS (EI/CI, MSD/DS) is available for GC-MS analyses.
 The Agilent GC-MS system has MassHunter Data Analysis for GC-MS, the Fiehn GC/MS Metabolomics RTL Library, and the NIST compound library are available for compound identification.

-The Synapt QTOF is a next generation electrospray TOF instrument and is our most recent acquisition.
+The Synapt QTOF is a next generation electrospray TOF instrument.
 In addition to high mass accuracy and resolution, the Synapt is equipped with an ion mobility chamber.
 Ion mobility measurements facilitate determenation of molecular cross-sectional area.
 This can be used to detect the difference between structural isomers of a single chemical formula, measure the folded or unfolded state of proteins, and detect assembly states of macromolecular complexes.
 Sample introduction can be performed via classic electrospray, online nanospray with direct infusion or HPLC, and offline nanospray using as little as microliters of sample.
 The high performance, sensitivity, and ion mobility capability of the Synapt makes it unrivaled for the biophysical study of complex systems.